webskyus/bloggus-app/src/content/anime/post-2.md

 ---
 title: "Exploring the World of Anime: A Journey into Captivating Realms"
-description: "Dive into the vibrant and enchanting universe of anime, where imagination knows no bounds and storytelling reaches new heights."
+description: "Dive into the vibrant and enchanting universe of [category], where imagination knows no bounds and storytelling reaches new heights."
 pubDate: "Dec 19, 2022"
 image: "/images/anime/2.jpg"
 category: "anime"
 tags: ["Japanese Animation", "Anime Culture", "Fantasy Worlds", "Otaku"]
-author: "AnimeAficionado123"
+author: "Nevaeh Thomas"
+authorTwitter: "@AnimeAficionado123"
 authorAvatar: "/images/authors/2.jpg"
+quote: "Posts have the power to connect people, transcending time and space."
 ---

 ## Introduction